 Beinecke Manuscripts cataloging defines ‡i as the part of the call number that makes it unique.
 For example, for a sequence of call numbers all beginning with GEN MSS, followed by a sequential number, e.g. ‡h GEN MSS ‡i 200

 15. Optional (if the option is followed, needs to be applied consistently within the administrative unit): Capital X added as the last element of the call number if call number is copied from 050 00 and call number has not otherwise been modified.
 Does NOT apply to 050 _4 or 090.
 Option followed by SML Cataloging, Divinity, Science cataloging, and Social Science cataloging.
 For detailed procedures, refer to Use of Trailing X in Call Numbers.

 16. Use ‡x for staff notes (these do not display in the OPAC).
 Only Cataloging & Acquisitions staff are authorized to enter staff notes in ‡x.
-List of staff notes at:
+List of staff notes at Staff Notes.

 17. Use ‡z for OPAC notes.
-"Exploding note codes" should NOT be used in Voyager; consult the exploding note chart and copy the appropriate text into 852 ‡z.
+"Exploding note codes" should NOT be used in Voyager.
 Only Cataloging & Acquisitions staff are authorized to enter OPAC notes in ‡z.
-List of public notes at:

 18. Note that following the call number flip (Dec.
 2004), ‡2 localyale is no longer added as the last subfield in 852 for local call numbers.

 19. Copying call number from MARC 050.
 Workstation Preference must have Library of Congress selected in Hierarchy.
 In MFHD, hold down crtl key and press n.